AxelLedung/Method_Library/README.md

 ## Features

-1. **Interactive Code Editor**: Users can write code in .NET, Java, and Python and run it to see results instantly.
-2. **Real-Time Execution Feedback**: Using SignalR for real-time WebSocket communication, code output is returned directly to the browser.
-3. **User Authentication & Profiles**: Users can register, log in, and save code snippets to their profiles.
-4. **Sample Code Library**: A library of sample methods and classes for each language is available for users to explore.
+1. **Sample Code Library**: A library of sample methods and classes for each language is available for users to explore.
-5. **Containerized Code Execution**: Each language environment runs in a Docker container, ensuring isolated and secure code execution.
-6. **Database for Code Snippets**: Users can save, retrieve, and share code snippets they create.
+2. **Database for Code Snippets**: Users can save and retrieve code snippets they create.

 ## Technology Stack